Is Stress and Survival Mode Running the Endomtriosis Show? Be Gentle. Be Firm.

 In the case of endometriosis, nervous system dysregulation can make the immune system hyperreactive, impair detoxification, and heighten inflammation — creating the perfect storm for pain, fatigue, gut issues, and hormone chaos to thrive.

-This Doesn’t Mean You’re Broken — It Means You’ve Adapted
+This Doesn’t Mean You’re Broken — you can retrain

 And here's the hard truth: many of us don’t even realize we’re dysregulated.
 Because it doesn’t always feel like panic or trauma.
 It just feels like being on high alert.
 Like never fully landing in your body.
 Like thinking two steps ahead at all times.
 It becomes your normal.